smarie/python-getversion/docs/index.md

    for example in your continuous integration engine: `python -c "from setuptools_scm import get_version;get_version('.', write_to='<pkg_name>/_version.py')"`

-Inspiration came from [this post](https://stackoverflow.com/questions/17583443/what-is-the-correct-way-to-share-package-version-with-setup-py-and-the-package/17638236#17638236) and [this one](https://github.com/pypa/setuptools_scm/issues/328).
+Note: the above was inspired by [this post](https://stackoverflow.com/questions/17583443/what-is-the-correct-way-to-share-package-version-with-setup-py-and-the-package/17638236#17638236) and [this issue](https://github.com/pypa/setuptools_scm/issues/328).

 ### Others